 My contention is that recognizing organization does not require a rupture with the tradition of mechanistic science.
 Mechanism has the resources to identify and incorporate the forms of organization critical in living systems.
-Moreover, attempts to focus on organization independently of the matter and energy of actual systems are likely to fail, as the organization required to maintain autonomy is an organization that is suited to the matter and energy available to the system.
-It is in this context that the notion of basic autonomy reveals its importance: it provides a framework for relating organization tightly to the matter and energy of the system as the organization of interest is one which, given the energy and material to be utilized, is able to be built and maintained by the living system.
+Moreover, attempts to focus on organization independently of the matter and energy of actual systems are likely to fail since the organization that is required to maintain autonomy is organization that is suited to the matter and energy available to the system.
+It is in this context that the notion of basic autonomy reveals its importance: it provides a framework for relating organization tightly to the matter and energy of the system since the organization of interest is one which, given the energy and material to be utilized, is able to be built and maintained by the living system.

 I have restricted myself in this paper to Moreno's notion of basic autonomy.
-As the reference to basic suggests, there are additional levels of autonomy.29 These involve functions which can be performed within a system that further enhance the system's ability to maintain itself.
+As the reference to basic suggests, there are additional levels of autonomy.29 These involve functions that can be performed within a system that further enhance the system's ability to maintain itself.
 Some of these involve ways of interacting with the environment.
-A basic autonomous system remains highly dependent on the moment-to-moment conditions of its environment as it must continually extract energy and raw materials from it and excrete waste into it.
-If energy and material resources are not provided in high-enough concentration so that the osmotic or pumping mechanisms in the membrane are able to bring them into the system or if waste accumulates to such a degree that they overwhelm the ability of the mechanisms to expel more waste, the viability of the system is undermined.
+A basic autonomous system remains highly dependent upon moment to moment conditions of its environment since it must continually extract energy and raw materials from it and excrete waste into it.
+If energy and material resources are not provided in high enough concentration that the osmotic or pumping mechanisms in the membrane are able to bring them into the system or if waste accumulates to such a degree that they overwhelm the ability of the mechanisms to expel more waste, the viability of the system is undermined.
+By developing mechanisms to perform operations outside the organism itself and especially by developing mechanisms to navigate the environment, the organism can take proactive measures to insure the needed conditions of its environment and thereby increase its ability to maintain itself as a functioning system.
+It makes sense to construe these additional functions as enhancing the system's autonomy.
+Other ways of enhancing autonomy focus on the operations internal to the system.
+For example, by developing ways to perform operations more efficiently, procedures for storing energy and raw materials (or even recycling raw materials), and ways to regulate the internal environment, the system improves its ability to maintain itself.